CPS-Innovation/digital-sop/docs/playbooks/how-to-get-started/index.md

 ## What development tools can I use?

-These are listed in the [starndards section](../../standards/architecture/development-standards.md) Required Software Tools
+These are listed in the [starndards section](../../../docs/standards/archtecture/Accepted-Software/code-development.md) Required Software Tools
-Visual Studio 2022: Integrated Development Environment (IDE) for C# and .NET development.

-Visual Studio Code: A lightweight yet powerful code editor ideal for scripting, debugging, and more.
-You may opt to use this for development if you prefer.

 Ngrok: This utility helps expose local servers behind NATs and firewalls to the public internet via secure tunnels.
 It's useful for testing in development environment.